 When compared on an area-by-area basis, some of the estimates of Range are greater and some are less than the estimates of Netherland, Sewell & Associates, Inc. (NSAI).
 However, in our opinion the estimates shown herein of Range's reserves and future revenue are reasonable when aggregated at the proved level and have been prepared in accordance with the Standards Pertaining to the Estimating and Auditing of Oil and Gas Reserves Information promulgated by the Society of Petroleum Engineers (SPE Standards).
-Additionally, the estimates shown herein of Range's proved reserves and present worth are within 6 and 3 percent, respectively, of the estimates of NSAI, which is within the recommended 10 percent tolerance threshold set forth in the SPE Standards.
-We are satisfied with the methods and procedures used by Range in preparing the December 31, 2017, estimates of reserves and future revenue, and we saw nothing of an unusual nature that would cause us to take exception with the estimates, in the aggregate, as prepared by Range.
+Additionally, these estimates are within the recommended 10 percent tolerance threshold set forth in the SPE Standards.
+We are satisfied with the methods and procedures used by Range in preparing the December 31, 2016, estimates of reserves and future revenue, and we saw nothing of an unusual nature that would cause us to take exception with the estimates, in the aggregate, as prepared by Range.